 having some trouble getting into the vibe of junktown - part of this is due to managing to charm my way in during the middle of the night and having everything be closed (from what i could tell. so far i just seem to be wandering aimlessly without any real goal while time keeps ticking away.

 ― some call him "crazy", some call him NEWTIMES JESUS (John Justen), Wednesday, 8 October 2008 20:32 (twelve years ago) link

 i try and keep my NPCs alive, but that's mostly because i use them as mules and load them down with hundreds of pounds of loot. i wouldn't be able to pick it all up if they died. i wasn't able to keep Dogmeat alive for the whole game though :'(((((

 hey i have an idea - how about splitting the discussion into WATER CHIP and MUTANT ARMY sections?

 ― cankles, Thursday, 9 October 2008 01:52 (twelve years ago) link

 ok, i might just be dumb, but how the hell do you access the inventory screen for NPC's/make them carry shit? this has been driving me crazy.

-― may be a woman beater but im not a fussy eater (John Justen), Thursday, 9 October 2008 01:56 (eight years ago) Permalink
+― may be a woman beater but im not a fussy eater (John Justen), Thursday, 9 October 2008 01:56 (twelve years ago) link

 barter with them, just give them as much stuff as you want. if you want to get it back you have to steal it from them - they won't catch you (EVER) as long as they're in your party when you attempt it.